-While 2018 is likely to present a challenging macroeconomic environment - we remain committed in delivering to our clients:
+While 2019 is likely to present a challenging macroeconomic environment - we remain committed in delivering superior quality of service to our clients through further enhancing our value propositions, and improving our service models to cater to our market's specific needs.
+We aim to achieve this through the following:

-- A strong customer centric culture - Comprehensive financing solutions, including syndications, project and structured finance - A 'one-stop shop' for IPOs, capital market issuances and M&A advisorv - Customized Commercial Real Estate financing solutions and - A comprehensive suite of flexible online financial solutions - Access to ADIB's ever expanding international footprint as well as global correspondent banking network
+- Further Enhancements to our WBG service model via initiatives already taken to further develop the group's: - Market Responsiveness, - Further enhancements on best practices already implemented, by creating a culture of continual improvement and Learning, - Focus on creating a strong customer centric culture keeping our customers in the forefront.
+These have been addressed through increasing service responsiveness to our clients, enhancing our service culture to deliver unique world class customer experience, and through direct initiatives to further improve and standardize & automate key business processes. - Continue to build on and improve our value propositions already available to our client base through: - Comprehensive financing solutions, including syndications, project and structured finance - Aim at becoming a 'one-stop shop' for IPOs, capital market issuances and M&A advisory - Customized Commercial Real Estate financing solutions and services - A comprehensive suite of flexible online financial solutions - Providing access to ADIB's ever expanding international footprint as well as global correspondent banking network